 Joanne, a new friend and SoCal resident, caught the bug recently and went to work on a white bean chili recipe that I love simply because she made it without the chicken.
 I have so many people who are looking for recipes without meat.
 You can make this recipe and add the chicken later.
-This is a very simple recipe to put together and has more versatility than just a chili for me.
 It’s a bean and corn mix that would be great as a side dish with chicken or just about anything bbq’d.

 From Joanne: “When serving add cooked chicken cut up into bite size pieces.
 Add ½ cup sour cream to each jar and top with grated white cheese.”